lowlighter/metrics/source/plugins/repositories/README.md

   with:
     # ... other options
     plugin_repositories: yes
-    plugin_repositories_list: lowlighter/metrics, denoland/deno  # List of repositories you want to feature
+    plugin_repositories_featured: lowlighter/metrics, denoland/deno  # List of repositories you want to feature
 ```